About the challenge

 Total prize pool

-In Stage 2, finalists will participate in a virtual accelerator, which will provide resources and support from subject matter experts to help them refine their program designs.
-A grand-prize winner will receive $250,000 and up to five runners-up will receive at least $100,000.
+In Stage 2, finalists participated in a virtual accelerator, which provided resources and support from subject matter experts to help them refine their program designs.
+The grand-prize winner received $250,000, the first runner-up received $200,000, and three runners-up received $100,000.